Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 • [s]urface interp.: 2D interpolation using a plane (degree 1)

-• me[d]ian: replacement with a constant: the median of the pixels surrounding the cosmic ray
+• me[d]ian: replacement with a constant value: the median of the pixels surrounding the cosmic ray

-• [L].A.Cosmic, PyCosmic or deepCR: the values determined by L.A.Cosmic, PyCosmic or deepCR (only the option corresponding to the method used for detecting the cosmic rays will be available.)
+• [L].A.Cosmic, PyCosmic, or deepCR: the values determined by L.A.Cosmic, PyCosmic, or deepCR (only the option corresponding to the detection method used will be available)

 • mas[k]fill: the values computed using the maskfill method described by [van Dokkum and Pasha, 2024]

-• [a]ux. data: the values present in an auxiliary image (available only if an auxiliary image has been loaded)
+• [a]ux. data: the values present in any of the auxiliary images or a combination of them (available only if auxiliary images have been loaded)

-Before moving on to the next cosmic ray, the user can undo the performed interpolation using the [r]estore CR data button.
-Once we move to a new cosmic ray, it is no longer possible to go back to previous ones.
+Before moving on to the next cosmic ray, you can undo the performed interpolation using the [r]estore CR data button.
+Once you move to a new cosmic ray, it is no longer possible to return to previous ones.

-The top-left button allows modifying the number of neighboring points used in the interpolation, as well as the polynomial degree (for [x] interp. and [y] interp. cases).
-Analogously, the button Maskfill params. allows to modify the four parameters employed by the maskfill algorithm.
+The top-left button allows you to modify the number of neighboring points used in the interpolation, as well as the polynomial degree (for [x] interp. and [y] interp. cases).
+Similarly, the Maskfill params. button allows you to modify the four parameters employed by the maskfill algorithm.

-If in the example shown we choose to replace the affected pixels with a plane fit (by clicking the [s]urface interp. button), the result is as shown below.
+If in the example shown you choose to replace the affected pixels with a plane fit (by clicking the [s]urface interp. button), the result is as shown below.

 ../../_images/single_5b_lacosmic.png

 Clicking the [c]ontinue button allows you to proceed to the next detected cosmic ray.
-The user can exit the cleaning sequence at any time by clicking the [e]xit review button.
+You can exit the cleaning sequence at any time by clicking the [e]xit review button.

 Warning